jaxon-php/jaxon-annotations/README.md

 ### @di

 It defines an attribute that will be injected in a class.
-It takes the name and the class of the attribute as mandatory parameters.
+When applied on methods and classes, it takes the name and the class of the attribute as mandatory parameters.
-It applies to methods and classes.

 ```php
 class JaxonExample extends \Jaxon\App\CallableClass